A Frosty Deal?

 theme_set(theme_bw())

 The Withdrawal Agreement between the UK and the European Union was signed on the 24th of January 2020.
-I’ll import Brexit-related newspaper articles from that date.
+Brexit-related newspaper articles will be imported from that date.

 The Guardian newspaper asks for requests to span no more than 1 month at a time.
-So I’ll first create a set of monthly date ranges.
+Creating a set of monthly date ranges will enable the requests to be chunked.

 start_date | end_date |